-Our next meeting takes place on Tuesday morning, the 13th of February at 10:30-12 noon at the Brunswick Valley Community Centre, South Beach Road, Brunswick Heads.
-Please RSVP to Barbara on: 6685 1619.
+Our meetings take place bi-monthly on Tuesdays from 10:30-12 noon at the Brunswick Valley Community Centre, South Beach Road, Brunswick Heads.
+To register your interest in our next meeting, please telephone Barbara on: 6685 1619.

 If you need assistance, or would like to discuss any aspect of your caring role before that time, please call Barbara on: 6685 1619 or use our contact form.